-Document # Document Description Pre-Applicatio n Meeting AP-04 Pre-Application Meeting Process The purpose of the Pre-Application Meeting is for the Lead Agency to present its Accreditation Self-Assessment and preliminary supporting evidence to the Accreditation Unit and to discuss any perceived gaps which may prevent accreditation from being granted.
+Document # Document Description Pre-Applicatio Pre-Application Meeting AP-04 Pre-Application Meeting Process The purpose of the Pre-Application Meeting is for the Lead Agency to present its Accreditation Self-Assessment and preliminary supporting evidence to the Accreditation Unit and to discuss any perceived gaps which may prevent accreditation from being granted.
 The Accreditation Assessment Tool will be used as an agenda by the Accreditation Unit to guide the discussion between the Lead Agency and the Accreditation Unit and to document outcomes of the meeting.
 Apply AP-05 Accreditation Application Process The purpose of the Accreditation Application is to enable a Lead Agency to formally apply for accreditation under the Framework.
-It allows the Lead Agency to provide relevant information to the Accreditation Unit, which will demonstrate its AP-06 Accreditation Application Form capability and capacity to manage and deliver projects and mitigate risk to government in accordance with PC028.
+It allows the Lead Agency to provide relevant information to the Accreditation Unit, which will demonstrate it AP-06 Accreditation Application Form capability and capacity to manage and deliver projects and mitigate risk to government in accordance with PIP.
 AP-07 Annexure 1 - Construction Procurement Capability Annexure 1 supports the AP-06 Accreditation Application Form and requests the Lead Agency to provide assurance that key attributes of a Project Manager is understood.
-Assess AP-08 Accreditation Assessment Process The purpose of the Accreditation Assessment Tool is to provide a standardised approach to assessment of a Lead Agency AP-09 Accreditation Assessment Tool self-assessment and/or a formal accreditation application under the Framework.
-Decide AP-10 Accreditation Decision Upon completing assessment of a Lead Agency accreditation application, the Accreditation Unit will forward a copy of the AP-11 Notification Letter Templates Decision Notification Letter to communicate the outcome of the application.
-AP-12 Accreditation Audit Framework The Accreditation Audit Framework provides assurance to the Accreditation Unit that Accredited Agencies have processes and functions in place to ensure Government facilities and assets are being adequately procured and constructed in compliance with applicable legislation and / or regulations.
+Assess ' AP-08 Accreditation Assessment Process The purpose of the Accreditation Assessment Tool is to provide a standardised approach to assessment of a Lead Agency AP-09 Accreditation Assessment Tool self-assessment and/or a formal accreditation application under the Framework.
+Decide AP-10